History of Darren Beattie in Timeline

 2016: Attendance at HL Mencken Club conference

-In 2016, Darren Beattie attended a meeting of the HL Mencken Club conference that was also attended by white nationalists.
+In 2016, Darren Beattie attended a meeting of the HL Mencken Club conference where white nationalists were present.
+He gave an academic speech and claimed he made no offensive remarks.

-In 2016, Darren Beattie participated in a conference featuring white nationalist speakers.
-This event later resurfaced in 2018.
+In 2016, Darren Beattie participated in a conference featuring white nationalist speakers, which later resurfaced in 2018 during his time as a speechwriter in the White House.

 2017: Article condemning Duke's opposition to Trump's Muslim ban

-In 2017, Darren Beattie returned to the Duke Chronicle to write an article condemning Duke's signature of a letter expressing opposition to Trump's Muslim ban.
+In 2017, Darren Beattie returned to the Duke Chronicle to write an article condemning Duke's signature on a letter expressing opposition to Trump's Muslim ban.

 August 2018: Departure from the White House

-In 2018, Darren Beattie's participation in a 2016 conference featuring white nationalist speakers resurfaced, leading to his departure from his speechwriter position in the White House.
+In 2018, Darren Beattie's participation in a 2016 conference with white nationalist speakers resurfaced, impacting his role as a speechwriter in the White House during the first Trump administration.

 April 2019: Hired as special advisor for speechwriting

-In April 2019, Darren Beattie was hired by U.S. Representative Matt Gaetz as his special advisor for speechwriting.
+In April 2019, U.S. Representative Matt Gaetz hired Darren Beattie as his special advisor for speechwriting.

-In November 2020, Darren Beattie was appointed by Trump as a member of the U.S. Commission for the Preservation of America's Heritage Abroad, sparking objections.
+In November 2020, Darren Beattie was appointed by Trump as a member of the U.S. Commission for the Preservation of America's Heritage Abroad, which drew objections from various organizations.

-In 2020, Darren Beattie tweeted: "NATO is a greater threat to American liberty than the Chinese Communist Party."
+In 2020, Darren Beattie tweeted that "NATO is a greater threat to American liberty than the Chinese Communist Party."

 October 2021: Promotion of Ray Epps conspiracy theory